Policies and Procedures for Undergraduate Students

 Directed Study for Nursing Elective Courses

 Directed study for elective courses is limited to those students who have irreconcilable schedule conflicts and is subject to the agreement of a faculty member to direct the study.
 Directed study for an approved elective course will carry the same number of credit hours but will not be offered during the semester in which the course is being taught.
-Enrollment requires the approval of the faculty member directing the study, the academic advisor and the President/Dean.
+Enrollment requires the approval of the faculty member directing the study, the academic advisor and the Academic Dean.

 Independent Study for Elective Nursing Courses